 It’s official, we’re changing our brand name.
 At a very peculiar time – just before launching our first beta version.
 Ask how much our dev team likes this decision (hint: it’s not much). 😇 But in order to create the best football game app ever, we need to adjust the brand to match the vision.

 A very brief history lesson

-The adventures of Bet11 started almost two years ago, when a growing irritation about how silly and old-fashioned fantasy sports and sports betting was, escalated to the degree that a startup had to be created!
+The adventure started almost two years ago, when a growing irritation about how silly and old-fashioned fantasy sports and football games were, escalated to the degree that a startup had to be created!
 The intention was to simply kick ass in the previously mentioned arenas, in a modern and easily accessible way.
 PowerPoint slides were made.
 Wireframes drawn.
 Calculations calculated.
 Phones rang.
 Voila!
 A company with initial seed funding was launched into existence and here we are, about one year into the development and A LOT has happened.

 First and foremost, our ambition has grown considerably.
-We also completely ditched real money betting as a feature, which was a sort of core pillar in the beginning.
-That’s right – there’s no real money betting in the game anymore, something that has alleviated a lot of complexity.
 Our vision centers on making football more fun.
 This vision has been EXTREMELY useful for us in order to make big product decisions.
-And those product decisions have ultimately led us to feel that the brand Bet11 doesn’t reflect who we are.
+And those product decisions have ultimately led us to feel that the current brand didn’t reflect who we are.

 The horrors of finding a new brand name